 What are the signs of Dysgraphia?

-However, it is critical to recognize these indicators and create an early intervention objective for the abilities that must be improved.
+However, it is critical to recognise these indicators and create an early intervention objective for the abilities that must be improved.

 Many warning indicators that a child may have dysgraphia are as follows: